huhsame/TRF/README.md

 - One page a week
 - The page will have to be written using markdown.
+- filename is 2019.02.18 - nickname ( Monday based )

-- feel free to add directorys and files
+feel free to add directories and files